filip1/dearmep/doc/data-conversion.md

 * `--portrait-template` basically corresponds to the `--filename-template` option of the `dearmep convert europarl.portraits` command: It tells the importer how to derive a portrait filename from the MEP ID.
 * `--fallback-portrait` will be used if the filename that resulted from `--portrait-template` does not exist.
+* `--name-audio-template` works like `--portrait-template`, but for the audio files containing the MEP names.
 * `dearmep-destinations.json` points to the Destination Stream to import.

 There is also a `--logo-template` option to specify where to find Destination Group logos (e.g. for parties or parliamentary groups), it works similar to the `--portrait-template` option.